When we recite mantras we create very specific energy vibrations in the body that can lead to inner transformation.

 Scientific research shows that those energy vibrations can heal, strengthen, and provide numerous benefits, including helping couples with pregnancy.

-Take a look at my Ultimate Guide To Mantras.
+Take a look at my Meditation Mantras List.

 It reveals the science of mantras and how they can be used for many different benefits–benefits lie having a healthy baby.